 12 Proven Ways to Extend Laptop Battery Life on Windows and Linux (2025 Guide)

 In this comprehensive guide, you’ll discover 12 practical and easy-to-implement ways to extend battery life on laptops running both Windows and Linux.
-These aren’t just basic power-saving suggestions it will give you deep details about system settings, hardware settings, and real-world works that significantly reduce power consumption in your system or laptop.Also read Troubleshoothere.
+These aren’t just basic power-saving suggestions; they will give you deep details about system settings, hardware settings, and real-world work that significantly reduce power consumption in your system or laptop.
+Also read Troubleshoothere.

 1. Tweak Power Settings for Maximum Efficiency

-It will adjust to how your computer manages power consumption and also to increase performance.On Windows, go to Settings > System > Power & Battery.
+It will adjust to how your computer manages power consumption and also increase performance.
+On Windows, go to Settings > System > Power & Battery.
 Switch your power mode to "Battery Saver" or create a custom power plan via Control Panel.
 Adjust screen brightness, sleep settings, and disable background apps.

 On Linux, use tools like TLP or PowerTOP to monitor and optimize power usage for better performance.
 TLP is a command-line tool that intelligently manages CPU, USB, and drives.

-Click Here - How to use TLP on Linux for better power management
+Click Here - How to use TLP on Linux for better power management.

 2. Reduce Screen Brightness and Enable Adaptive Brightness

-Your display is a power-hungry component which drain battery very quickly.
-Reducing brightness can extend your battery life especially on high-resolution screens.Some laptop have physical buttons to adjust power.If not available just follow below steps.For laptops that support , enable adaptive brightness so your system adjusts based on ambient light.
+Your display is a power-hungry component that drains the battery very quickly.
+Reducing brightness can extend your battery life, especially on high-resolution screens.
+Some laptops have physical buttons to adjust power.
+If not available, just follow the steps below.
+For laptops that support it, enable adaptive brightness so your system adjusts based on ambient light.

 • On Windows, use Function keys or adjust brightness via Settings > Display.